Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 Your goal is to only display the `<Like>` component for bands that have NOT split.
 For bands that have split display the year they split in place of the `<Like>` Component.

-Here is one way to handle this problem.

-- Make two copies of the Band component: Band and BandSplit
-- When you are mapping your band data look at the band.split value.
-If split === '-' return the Band component, else return a BandSplit component.

 ### Stretch Challenges

 1) Add an input field that allows us to search for bands by their band name.

 Extra stretch: Also search by style.
+Every band has a style listed in the data.
+You would search the name and style.

 2) The number of fans is in thousands.
 Multiply the fans by 1000 and format the number with commas.
 For example: